jdlongmire/LFT_GEN_19_LEAN/docs/theory-v5/04-graphs-to-vector-spaces.md

 # From Graphs to Vector Spaces

 This section bridges discrete graph structures to the continuous vector spaces of quantum mechanics.
-We show that coherence preservation and composition requirements force a linear structure on the space of admissible configurations.
+We show that coherence preservation and composition requirements force a linear structure on the space of admissible configurations, with complex numbers emerging as the unique scalar field.

 ## The Composition Problem